 The root2fruit grants program invests in capacity building for small and mid-size organizations that serve Evanston. root2fruit is a three-year program for grantees, providing annual grants, mentoring, and a learning community.

 root2fruit is a three year program offering renewable grants and additional support.
-During fall 2017, the Evanston Community Foundation will choose up to three new organizations for root2fruit grants of up to $10,000 each.
+Announced in January 2018, the Evanston Community Foundation chose three new organizations for root2fruit grants of up to $10,000 each.
 Grants will be for the 2018 calendar year and will be renewable for two years after the initial grant is received for a maximum award of $30,000.
 Participation in four grantee meetings annually is required of root2fruit grantees.

 about more than money